JohnArochaDev/password-manager/NEXTSTEPS.md

 7. add a feature that encrypts the data going back and forth from the API call, make sure it stays encryped when in the browser until the button is pressed to show the user the password (Will look like this ******)

-8. add a hamburger menu on the ... button for logging out, adding 2 factor auth, and light/dark mode
+8. [HALF-DONE] add a hamburger menu on the ... button for logging out, adding 2 factor auth, and light/dark mode

 9. Add a seach option at the top that will look through the websites annd find the sire the user is looking for. partial and full searches